cognitedata/deploy-functions-oidc/README.md

  # Prerequisites
 As of September 8, 2021 these are the required steps to use Cognite Functions with OIDC (hereinafter referred to as *Functions*):
 1. The CDF project you will deploy functions to needs to be setup for OIDC authentication!
-For the forseeable future, we assume the identity provider (IdP) will be Azure Active Directory (AAD).
+For the foreseeable future, we assume the identity provider (IdP) will be Azure Active Directory (AAD).
 1. In the most likely scenario you do not have access to this, so you need to request the following from the customer's IT department.
 (If you do have access, either through a personal test project or for some other reason, you can create them yourself!)
     - 1 app registration for the deployment service principal
     - **[optional]** If you need your functions to be run on schedule(s): 1 additional app registration for the schedules service principal
     - Create a client secret for both, then store them immediately in LastPass or similar together with the corresponding client ID for the app registration.
 You'll find that under Overview / Application (client) ID.
-    - The deployment service principal must be added as a member to an existing (or create a new) ADD security group that is then linked to a CDF group with capabilites necessary for functions deployment.
+    - The deployment service principal must be added as a member to an existing (or create a new) ADD security group that is then linked to a CDF group with capabilities necessary for functions deployment.
 The way you link these is by copying the `Object ID` of the ADD group and using that as the `Source ID` for the CDF group.
 The latest updated deployment requirements can be found on [Confluence / Cognite Functions](https://cognitedata.atlassian.net/wiki/spaces/MLOP/pages/1963098642/Cognite+Functions), but **typically require the following**:
         - `Functions:WRITE` and `Functions:READ` in `scope: all`
         - `Files:READ` and `Files:WRITE` in `scope: all` OR scoped to a data set (recommended, but then you also need dataset capabilities like `Datasets:READ` - and if it is write protected, `Datasets:OWNER` as well!)
         - `Projects:LIST` in `scope: all`